 Textbooks are not required for this paperMaterials for this paper will be peer-reviewed journal articles and ebooks

 Global perspective, Interdisciplinary perspective, Communication, Critical thinking, Environmental literacy, Information literacy, Research.

 View more information about Otago's graduate attributes.

 At completion of GEOL 462, students will have demonstrated:

-- Knowledge of sampling and analytical methods for measuring trace elements and stable and radiogenic isotopes in a range of Earth materials (Scholarship, Research)
+- Knowledge of sampling and analytical methods for measuring trace element isotope systems in a variety of Earth materials with wide-ranging applications in the Earth Sciences (Scholarship, Research)

-- Understanding of possible sources of uncertainty in geochemical data and the use of statistics to estimate accuracy and precision (Research, Critical thinking)
+- Understanding of possible sources of uncertainty in geochemical data, the use of statistics to estimate accuracy and precision, and awareness of the limits of current knowledge (Research, Critical thinking)

-- Enhanced capacity to read relevant peer-reviewed scientific literature and to understand and critically evaluate interpretations made on the basis of geochemical data (Scholarship, Critical thinking)
+- Enhanced capacity to read relevant peer-reviewed scientific literature and to understand and critically evaluate interpretations made on the basis of geochemical data, and enhanced ability to consider different options and viewpoints (Scholarship, Research, Critical thinking)